 Starbucks is a marketing organization known for its delectable product photos, crisp calls-to-action, and right-on-time touchpoints.
-What they do well is synchronizing all their efforts to get you to do one thing.
+What they do well is synchronize all their efforts to get you to do one thing.
 Stop by a store.

-In recent years, Starbucks’ marketing has really centered around its mobile app.
+In recent years, Starbucks’ marketing has centered around its mobile app.
 It is the hub of the marketing machine in a lot of respects.

 - They reinvented rewards membership using it.
 Starbucks’ gift cards have been insanely popular and they brought that into the app so you can see your balance instead of calling a hotline.
 On top of that, you earn rewards in the same place you spend your gift card balances.